Infrastructure Domain SSL certificate

 • The server FQDN is mail.example.com

-• No SSL certificate is available for the domain.
+• No SSL certificate is available for the domain (no existing and usable wildcard-type certificate)

 In the remainder, replace mail.example.com with your actual server FQDN.